2 Corinthians – Introduction

 2 Corinthians 13

-As Paul closes the letter, he ends it with the hopes that what he has written will bring about a change of heart in those people who despised his Apostleship, so that by the time he arrives in Corinth (this would be the third time) there wouldn’t be any confrontations necessary.
+As Paul closes the letter, he ends it with the hopes that what he has written will bring about a change of heart in those people who doubted him to be an Apostle.
+He’s hoping that by the time he arrives in Corinth (this would be the third time) there wouldn’t be any confrontations necessary.

 Paul challenges the Corinthians to take a long look in the mirror, “Are you truly saved?”
 It appears that some were slanderously saying that Paul was disqualified – maybe they were the ones who were disqualified, counterfeit Christians.
 They needed to get their lives right with God, we all do, because there’s someone else who’s coming again.
-We too are expecting another “visit” from someone much more important than Paul the Apostle – Jesusis coming!The first time He came in relative weakness, as a Lamb to save.
-The next time comes it will be in absolute power, as a Lion to judge.
+Even today we are expecting another “visit” from someone much more important than Paul the Apostle – Jesus is coming!The first time He came in relative weakness, as a Lamb to save.
+The next time He comes it will be in absolute power, as a Lion to judge.
 Are we really ready for HIS coming?

 Paul was hoping that things would be ironed out by the heat of his letter as opposed to the heat of his presence.
 Sometimes God has a tough message for us to hear and it hurts, but that’s only intended to protect us from harming ourselves and others.
-I love the way Paul repeatedly said that this “authority” he’d been given was intended for their edification – this is what “positions” of leadership are all about, that we might lay down our lives for the people.
+I love the way Paul repeatedly said that this “authority” he’d been given was intended for their edification.
+This is what “positions” of leadership are all about, that we might use that place for the better and benefit of the people.

-In v.
-9 Paul prays for the people to be made “complete.”
-He uses the same word in v.
-11. And what we discover as Christians is that “positionally,” we are already complete in Christ (Colossians 2:10), but “practically,” we are a work in progress.
-To be complete in this sense is to grow to maturity, that’s my prayer for me, that’s my prayer for my family and the flock.
+In 2 Corinthians 13:9 Paul prays for the people to be made “complete.”
+He uses the same word in 2 Corinthians 13:11.
+And what we discover as Christians is that “positionally,” we are already complete in Christ (Colossians 2:10), but “practically,” we are a work in progress.
+To be “complete” in this sense is to grow to maturity; that’s my prayer for me, and that’s my prayer for the family and the flock.

-What a beautiful prayer and benediction Paul shares in v.
-11, become complete, be encouraged and encourage others, be united by putting on the mind of Christ, don’t just speak peace – live peace – and guess who shows up?
+What a beautiful benediction Paul shares in 2 Corinthians 13:11, become complete, be encouraged and encourage others, be united by putting on the mind of Christ, don’t just speak peace – live peace – and guess who shows up?
 The God of love and peace will bless our lives.

-Verse 14 is another one of those implicit examples of the Trinity at work – grace, love, and fellowship, from the Father, the Son, and the Holy Spirit.
-“One God in three Persons – Father, Son, and Holy Spirit, equal in essence and nature, but not in function and office.”
+2 Corinthians 13:14 is another one of those implicit examples of the Trinity at work – grace, love, and fellowship, from the Father, the Son, and the Holy Spirit.
+“One God in three Persons – equal in essence and nature, but different in function and office.”